Grelot/blog/content/articles/a-little-introduction-to-bash/index.md

 * I printed the content of `coucou.txt` and redirect his output to the input of `wc -c` which return the character counts for this file `coucou.txt`.
 This result has been written in the file `nombre_carac_coucou.txt`
 * Next, I concatenate `coucou.txt` and `nombre_carac_coucou.txt` using `cat` and written output of `cat` in the file `coucou_nombre.txt`.
 I read the file `coucou_nombre.txt` with `more`.
 This file contains a merge of contents of `coucou.txt` and `coucou_nombre.txt`.

-note: why 7 characters for "coucou" which actually counts 6 characters ?
+Note: why 7 characters for "coucou" which actually counts 6 characters ?
 Well, it is because the program also counted the jumpline as a character.
 Indeed, I wrote "coucou" but i redirected the output of `echo` and `echo` added a new line (it's nicer).
 So, `echo` sent to `wc` the character string `coucou\n` (with `\n` the jumpline character).

 If you are a perfectionnist, add the option `-n` to `echo`: